-Ex-charity boss 'faced three complaints'
+Ex-charity boss sent inappropriate texts

 'Exposed to bravado'

-An investigation by BBC Radio 4's PM programme, found the complaints included women receiving a series of inappropriate texts from Mr Forsyth, and commenting on how they looked, what they were wearing and how he felt about them.
+An investigation by BBC Radio 4's PM programme, found the complaints against Mr Forsyth included women receiving a series of inappropriate texts, and comments on how they looked, what they were wearing and how he felt about them.

-If they did not respond, Mr Forsyth would follow-up messages with an email, asking if they had seen the text.
+If they did not respond, Mr Forsyth would follow up his messages with an email, asking if they had seen the text.

-If they still did not respond, he would ask someone to send them to him for a quick word.
+If they still did not respond, he would ask someone to send them to him for a "quick word".

 A woman who complained at the time said the longer she was at the charity the more she was exposed to "some of the bravado".